wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 PROTIP: SFDX was announced in 2015 and entered <a target="_blank" href="https://developer.salesforce.com/blogs/developer-relations/2017/06/introducing-salesforce-dx-open-beta.html">Open Beta June 2017</a>, available in all prod and business orgs.

+Unlike Trailhead's instructions, this displays the output from commands.

 ## Why SFDX?

 <a target="_blank" alt="Apr 19, 2018" href="https://www.youtube.com/watch?v=zsZDEL6oO0Q&t=3m43s">This diagram</a> and the table under it illustrate the shift being introduced by DX: